Jerhub-com/flask-tutorial-series/part_3_contact/README.md

 Since you already understand creating templates and forms from part 1 of the tutorial, these will be left as an excercise.
-If you get stuck, you can refer to the templates we have created in this repo.
+If you get stuck, you can refer to the templates we have provided in this repo.

 ## Step 7: Add link to contact page in the navigation bar
 Whew!
 That may have felt like kind of a lot, and you aren't wrong.
 Luckily, the last step in this section is easy.
 All you need to do is locate the navigation bar in the base.html template, and add a new list item to the unordered list with a link to your shiny new contact page.
 All done!

+## Final thoughts
+In this section, we learned to implement one of the most common and fundamental functionalities in web applications, the contact form.
+We used AWS SES to do the heavy lifting of the email sending, and we learned a lot in the process.

+Stay tuned for Part 4 in this tutorial series, where we will learn to implement another common functionality of web apps: blog posts.